 PCM Replacement Cost

 The PCM is a computer, and computers aren’t cheap to replace.
-That’s why the average replacement cost for a PCM is anywhere between $800 and $1,500.
+That’s why the average PCM replacement cost is anywhere between $800 and $1,500, depending on the car model and labor costs.

 Even worse, this is almost all in the cost of the PCM itself.
 Labor typically only runs between $75 and $100.
 But if you think you can save yourself $100 and replace it yourself, think again.